 §22.201.
 Place and Nature of Hearings.

-All evidentiary hearings shall be held in Austin, unless the commission determines that it is in the public interest to hold a hearing elsewhere.
-The commission may, when it is in the public interest, hold regional hearings to obtain public comment.
+(a) Commission-held hearings.
+All commission-held hearings will be held in person and in Austin, unless the commission determines that it is in the public interest to hold a hearing elsewhere or virtually.
+The presiding officer may, by written order, authorize a prehearing conference to be conducted virtually.

+(b) Hearings held at SOAH.
+A hearing held at SOAH will be conducted in accordance with commission rules.

 §22.204.
 Transcript and Record.

 (a) Preparation of Transcript.
-When requested by any party to a proceeding, a stenographic record of all proceedings before a presiding officer in any prehearing conference or hearing, including all evidence and argument, shall be made by an official reporter appointed by the commission.
+When requested by any party to a proceeding, a stenographic record of all proceedings before a presiding officer in any prehearing conference or hearing, including all evidence and argument, must be made by an official reporter appointed by the commission.
 It is the responsibility of the party desiring the stenographic record to arrange for the official reporter to be present.

 (b) Purchase of Copies.
-A party may purchase a copy of the transcript from the official reporter at rates set by the commission.
+A party may purchase a copy of the transcript from the official reporter.

 (c) Corrections to Transcript.
-Proposed written corrections of purported errors in a transcript shall be filed and served on each party of record, the official reporter, and the presiding officer within a reasonable time after the discovery of the error.
+Proposed written corrections of purported errors in a transcript must be filed and served on each party of record, the official reporter, and the presiding officer within a reasonable time after the discovery of the error.
 The presiding officer may establish time limits for proposing corrections.
 If no party objects to the proposed corrections within 12 days after filing, the presiding officer may direct that the official reporter correct the transcript as appropriate.
-In the event that the presiding officer or a party disagrees on suggested corrections, the presiding officer may hold a posthearing conference and take evidence and argument to determine whether, and in what manner, the record shall be changed.
+In the event that the presiding officer or a party disagrees on suggested corrections, the presiding officer may hold a post-hearing conference and take evidence and argument to determine whether, and in what manner, the record must be changed.
+Following an objection to a change to the record, any change to the record may only be made as ordered by the presiding officer.

 (d) Filing of Transcript and Exhibits.
-The court reporter shall serve the transcript and exhibits in a proceeding on the presiding officer at the time the transcript is provided to the requesting party.
-The presiding officer shall maintain the transcript and exhibits until they are filed with the commission filing clerk.
-If no court reporter is requested by a party, the presiding officer shall maintain the official record and exhibits until they are filed with the commission filing clerk.
-The original record and exhibits shall be filed with the commission filing clerk promptly after issuance of a proposal for decision.
+The court reporter must serve the transcript and exhibits in a proceeding on the presiding officer at the time the transcript is provided to the requesting party.
+The presiding officer will maintain the transcript and exhibits until they are filed with Central Records.
+If no court reporter is requested by a party, the presiding officer will maintain the official record and exhibits until they are filed with Central Records.
+The original record and exhibits must be filed with Central Records promptly after issuance of a proposal for decision.

 (e) Contents of Record.
-The record in a contested case comprises those items specified in APA..
+The record in a contested case comprises those items specified in the APA.

 §22.205.
 Briefs.

+(a) Briefs must conform, where practicable, to the requirements established for formatting pleadings in this chapter, including requirements for citations in § 22.72 (relating to Form Requirements for Documents Filed with the Commission).

+(1) Unless the presiding officer or commission counsel provides otherwise, briefs must not exceed 35 pages including citations without attachments.

+(A) Briefs may include up to an additional 40 pages of attachments, but may not exceed a total of 75 pages with citations and attachments.

-Briefs shall conform, where practicable, to the requirements set forth for formatting pleadings in this chapter.
-Briefs in excess of ten pages shall contain a table of contents with page numbers stated.
-The presiding officer may require parties to address certain issues, or address issues in a specific order or format.
-If the legal authority cited in the briefs is not contained in the commission library, a copy of the legal authority shall be provided at the time the brief is filed
+(B) Briefs in excess of ten pages must contain a table of contents with page numbers stated.

+(2) The presiding officer may require parties to address certain issues or address issues in a specific order or format.

+(b) If a legal authority cited in the briefs is not readily accessible, a copy of the legal authority must be provided upon request.
+Such legal authorities may include slip opinions, unpublished opinions, memorandum opinions, or documents from other jurisdictions that are not readily accessible to the commission.

 §22.207.
 Referral to State Office of Administrative Hearings.